Bachelor of Arts or Bachelor of Science in Communication

-The Communication program offers three distinct concentrations to prepare students for a variety of careers.
+The Communication program offers four distinct concentrations to prepare students for a variety of careers.

 Public Relations Concentration (BA/BS)

 The concentration in Public Relations covers a broad range of activities that help an organization and its public communicate with one another.
 The field includes public relations, media relations, event planning, publication design, employee and customer communication, and government relations.

 Skills in the field run the gamut from written to spoken to visual communication.
 A public relations specialist might be called on to write articles for an in-house newsletter, to research and write an annual report to shareholders, to publicize a special event, to write a speech for an executive, to plan a press conference, to develop a media plan for an organization, or to script a video for an employee orientation session.

 The required courses for both the Bachelor of Science (BS) and the Bachelor of Arts (BA) in Communication: Corporate and Public Relations are similar; however, the BS requires specific science and math sequences, as well as courses in psychology, history, political science and economics.
 The BS degree does not require a foreign language component.